iam-geo/custom-metrics-hpa-demo/README.md

     minikube --namespace=monitoring service grafana-service
     ```

-2. Locate or search for dashboard `custom-metrics-hpa-demo`.
+2. `CMD+k` or search for dashboard `custom-metrics-hpa-demo`.

+> [!NOTE]
+> It may take a few minutes for the systems to fully spin up for everything
+> to load smoothly.